 From the dashboard you can jump over to the “accounts” tab, where all your basic account information is listed.
 When you first open your account you’ll be coming here to set up your financial accounts including your checking, savings, credit cards, investment accounts and any bills or other manual accounts you want to setup.

 Adding an account is pretty simple, you just click on the “add account” button, and then search for your bank.
 If your bank isn’t listed or isn’t compatible, you may need to add it as a manual account.
 I added three accounts to my profile, and two of them logged in and downloaded info just fine.
 The third one, for my local bricks and mortar bank, had some issues downloading data, and I haven’t been able to get it working yet.
-That’s no surprise as my bank doesn’t work well with Mint or Personal Capital either.
+That’s no surprise as my bank doesn’t work well with Mint or Empower either.

 If you want to get more detailed information about your account transactions you can head over to the “transactions” tab.
 In the transactions tab you can view all your transactions, only bank transactions or only credit transactions.